 In the United States he continued his work in live television, including a number of productions for the critically acclaimed Playhouse 90.
 One, Massacre at Sand Creek, brought him an Emmy nomination.
 It is impossible to obtain an accurate count of the number of television episodes he has directed, but one industry source pegs it at more than 300.
 This includes episodes of the series Naked City, Alfred Hitchcock Presents, Ben Casey, Route 66 and Gunsmoke among others.

-Hiller and his wife, Gwen, live in Beverly Hills.
-They have two children, daughter Erica, a film producer, and their son Henryk, who is an attorney involved with Native American rights in Seattle.
+Hiller and his wife, Gwen Pechet, lived in Beverly Hills.
+They had two children, daughter Erica, a film producer, and son Henryk, who is an attorney involved with Native American rights in Seattle.